jsenv/core/docs/cdn/readme.md

 import { h, render } from "https://cdn.skypack.dev/preact@10.6.4"
 ```

-Here you need to tell jsenv it is allowed to transform code behind "`https://cdn.skypack.dev/preact@10.6.4`".
-You can do this using "preservedUrls".
+To make this happen, tell jsenv it can transform code behind "`https://cdn.skypack.dev/preact@10.6.4`" using "preservedUrls":

 ```diff
 import { buildProject } from "@jsenv/core"